 You will develop and increase your in-depth knowledge within the areas of Data Science & Systems Complexity, Intelligent Systems & Visual Computing or Software Engineering & Distributed Systems.
-Most courses offer insightful lectures covering both theory and practice.
-Apart from acquiring core computing science skills, mathematics and research methodology are also important.
+All our courses offer insightful lectures covering both theory and practice.
+Apart from acquiring core computing science skills, mathematics and research methodology are also focused upon.

 In student colloquia, research and presentation skills are developed.
 For those aiming to go into business rather than academia, project management and related topics are also offered.
 All skills acquired are actively used in research projects, either within the university or during business and industrial internships.

 Because computing science is pivotal in many areas of research, students can easily participate in one of many research collaborations with other fields, such as bioinformatics, medicine and astronomy.
 In addition, contacts with many businesses facilitate internships in a variety of fields, matching the interests of most students.

 I started as a student, now I'm a project leader

 'During my first year I got a job with Manter, a machinery automation company.
 I was involved in testing new applications.
 This helped me get a better grasp of the subject matter and gave me plenty of practical experience and self-assurance, resulting in a job as a project leader as soon as I completed my studies.

 The projects I work on involve new software systems.
 Some days I’ll be training end-users, others I’ll design new features, while other days will be all meetings or we’ll spend the whole day testing and fixing bugs.